Attachment theory: Attachment-based therapy

-In 1988, Bowlby published a series of lectures indicating how attachment theory and research could be used in understanding and treating child and family disorders.
-His focus for bringing about change was the parents' internal working models, parenting behaviours and the parents' relationship with the therapeutic intervenor.
+In 1988, Bowlby published a series of lectures that outlined how attachment theory and research could be used to understand and treat child and family disorders.
+His focus in bringing about change was the parents' internal working models, parenting behaviours, and the parents' relationship with the therapeutic intervenor.
 Ongoing research has led to a number of individual treatments and prevention and intervention programs.
-In regards to personal development, children from all the age groups were tested to show the effectiveness of the theory that is being theorized by Bowlby.
+In regard to personal development, children from all age groups were tested to show the effectiveness of the theory that is being theorized by Bowlby.
 They range from individual therapy to public health programs to interventions designed for foster caregivers.
 For infants and younger children, the focus is on increasing the responsiveness and sensitivity of the caregiver, or if that is not possible, placing the child with a different caregiver.
 An assessment of the attachment status or caregiving responses of the caregiver is invariably included, as attachment is a two-way process involving attachment behaviour and caregiver response.
-Some programs are aimed at foster cares because the attachment behaviours of infants or children with attachment difficulties often do not elicit appropriate caregiver responses.
+Some programs are aimed at foster care because the attachment behaviours of infants or children with attachment difficulties often do not elicit appropriate caregiver responses.
 Modern prevention and intervention programs have proven successful.

-In the view of attachment-based therapists attachment theory offers a broad, far-reaching view of human functioning, and can enrich a therapist's understanding of patients and the therapeutic relationship rather than dictate a particular form of treatment.
+In the view of attachment-based therapists, attachment theory offers a broad, far-reaching view of human functioning and can enrich a therapist's understanding of patients and the therapeutic relationship rather than dictate a particular form of treatment.
 Some forms of psychoanalysis-based therapy for adults—within relational psychoanalysis and other approaches—also incorporate attachment theory and patterns.